groca-sysdig/sysdig-runtime-policies-as-a-code/README.md

 $terraform apply
 ```

-### GitOps installation with GitHub Actions and Terraform Cloud
+### Installation with GitHub Actions and Terraform Cloud
 Fork or clone this Git repository, you will then need a Terraform cloud workspace to store the state of

 #### Terraform cloud configuration